Contributed by: Staff Member of Timberline Knolls

 The Dangers of Adderall

-We have found that Adderall can ultimately serve as a type of gateway drug.
+We have found that since Adderall is growing in popularity it can ultimately serve as a type of gateway drug.
 Those who are genetically predisposed to addiction take the medication and become dependent, often snorting the drug.

 Always seeking the next “high,” these people are highly vulnerable to the lure of other legal pharmaceuticals, such as OxyContin—another incredibly addicted drug.
 The faulty rational remains the same: if it can be prescribed by a doctor, it cannot be dangerous.